Cricket has traditionally been a strong sport in AIC competition.

 The College Interhouse competition and Metropolitan East trials are equally enjoyed by our athletes.

 Basketball is played at Iona and many premiership teams have been produced.
 A strong focus on development and eager staff in the coaching ranks sustains the popularity of the sport at Iona.

 The 1st V have won six AIC premierships, including four consecutively from 2005—2010.

 The College has four synthetic tennis courts.
 Coaching for all age levels is catered with competitions being held in Term 3.

 At Iona, like many schools, Golf is growing rapidly in popularity.
 The College is a member of the Queensland Intercollegiate Series and the AIC competition.
 The College’s own senior championship has been played since 1975 and two old boys of the College are Course Professionals.

 Track and Field

 Track and Field enjoys a high profile in the sporting life of Iona.
 Coaches of teachers, Old Boys and parents work with athletes across the five afternoons each week during the season.

-The College won the AIC championship for a record sixth successive time and the sport is extremely popular spectator-wise.
+The College has won the AIC championship on numerous occasions and the sport is extremely popular spectator-wise.
 Capable athletes are encouraged to pursue selection in the Metropolitan East regional team to compete in state titles.

 Iona has had thriving success in Chess over recent years and the number of students taking up the challenge each year is on the rise.
 The Iona Chess program encourages lunchtime practice, which has become equally popular with a growing and encouraging spectator group.
 The heavily contested interschool competition is played over Friday nights in Term 2.
 Vast numbers of competitors from a host of schools participate, with Iona generally fielding students from novice through to A grade level.

 Iona has a long tradition of producing quality Water Polo players, many of whom have played at national league level and represented Australia.
 Competition is played in Term 4 from the 13yrs age group through to Open levels.